 Believe it or not, sometimes things go wonky in the world of PowerPoint (gasp!).
 One particularly frustrating quirk we come across is when the Notes Pages layout gets out of sync.
 Sometimes the slide, notes and number placeholders change size or move from where you’ve told them to be in the Notes Master.
 So, we’ve developed a little VBA macro which fixes it for you in a snap.

-Learn how to use the Notes Master to print PowerPoint with notes.
+Learn how to use the Notes Master to print PowerPoint with notes and check out our PowerPoint automation service.

 The Notes Master is on the left in the screenshot below.
 This defines where the three placeholders (slide, notes, slide number) are positioned and what size they should be.
 However, on the right you can see the Notes Page for one of our slides – it’s not following the master.